Protecting our Community, Winter 2020/21

 We have had some practice managing new COVID-19 related operating and safety guidelines through summer operations, laying an excellent foundation for building our winter plan.
 You have heard the phrase many times by now: we are all in this together, and it is true!
 It is a shared responsibility between guests, employees and the community to keep everyone healthy all season long, so we can keep our winter playground open and accessible to all.

 Developed with guidance from the State of Vermont and the ACCD (Agency of Commerce and Community Development), Bromley facilities and mountain operations plans all include enhanced cleaning, capacity limits, physical distancing requirements, hand sanitizer stations and mandatory protective face coverings for guests and employees.
 We are committed to following all state and local health guidance, and we will continue to adjust operations as required to protect staff and guests.
 Some of the biggest changes will be to how we use and enjoy the facilities when we're not actually skiing.
 What does that mean?
 For example, we're asking guests to limit trips to the base lodge or even avoid using it all together.
 Whenever possible, use your vehicle as your own personal base camp.

-Further detail is outlined in the sections below.
+Further detail by department is outlined in the sections below.

 Ski well, be well, and thank you for your help.

 - Most importantly, if you or any member of your party or family is not feeling well, simply don’t visit.
 We will gladly work with you to plan another visit when everyone is well.